breki/demeton/pomodoro-Demeton.md

-- Add Downloading section in readme and describe artifacts.
+- Generate Alps, but without empty tiles.

 ## Sat 23.11.
+- Included the license file in the distribution.
 - Written the `Roadmap.md` document.

 ## Fri 22.11.